ThePhD/ThePhD.github.io/_posts/2024-11-06-The Big Array Size Survey.markdown

 During the discussion of the paper in the Minneapolis 2024 meeting, there was a surprising amount of in-person vouching for the name `extentof`.
 They also envisioned it coming with a form that allowed to pass in which dimension of a multidimensional array you wanted to get the extent of, similar to C++'s `std::extent_v` and `std::rank_v`, as seen [here](https://en.cppreference.com/w/cpp/types/extent) and [here](https://en.cppreference.com/w/cpp/types/rank).
 Choosing this name comes with the implicit understanding that additional work would be done to furnish a `rankof`/`_Rankof` (or similar spelling) operator for C as well in some fashion to allow for better programmability over multidimensional arrays.
 This option tends to appeal to Fortran and Mathematically-minded individuals in general conversation, and has a certain appeal among older folks for some reason I have not been able to appropriately pin down in my observations and discussions; whether or not this will hold broadly in the C community is anyone's guess.

-As extent is a popular word and `extentof` similarly, this one would likely need a macro version with an underscore capital-letter keyword, but the usage pattern can be introduced gradually and gracefully.
+As "extent" is a popular word and `extentof` similarly, this one would likely need a macro version with an underscore capital-letter keyword, but the usage pattern can be introduced gradually and gracefully.

 ```cpp
 const double barkbark[] = { 0.0, 0.5, 7.0, 14.7, 23.3, 42.0 };